Efficient Fourier representations of families of Gaussian processes: Generalizations and Conclusions

-where $\hk$ denotes the Fourier transform of the covariance kernel $k$ and $w_i \in \R$. where $\alpha_i$ and $\beta_i$ are iid standard normal random variables.
+where for $i=1,...,m$, the frequencies $\xi_i \in \R$ are fixed, $\gamma_i \in \R$, and $\alpha_i, \beta_i$ are iid standard normal Gaussians.
 These expansions are constructed in such a way that they are valid over families of covariance kernels.
-Representing a GP as expansion (\ref{137}), allows the use Algorithm \ref{a20} to perform GP regression in $O(N + m^3)$ time where $N$ is the number of data points and $m$ the size of the expansion.
+Representing a GP as expansion (\ref{137}), allows the use of Algorithm \ref{a20} to perform GP regression in $O(m^3)$ operations after $O(N + m^2 \log{m})$ precomputation where $N$ is the number of data points and $m$ the size of the expansion.

 While this paper is focused on GPs in $1$-dimensions, much of the theory and numerical machinery extends naturally to higher dimensions.
 In particular, for GPs over $\R^d$, one generalization of the $1$-dimensional Fourier expansion is the tensor-product expansion of the form